 On behalf of the Northern California Cherry Blossom Festival (NCCBF) Executive Committee, we are excited to announce the dates for our 54th annual event.
-The Festival will be held virtually on April 10th, 11th, 17th, and 18th, 2021.
+The Festival will be held virtually between the hours of 3:00 P.M. and 5:00 P.M.
+PDT, on April 10th, 11th, 17th, and 18th, 2021.
 We will be streaming many of the cultural artists, organizations and sponsors that have supported this Festival for many years.
-The Festival’s Queen Program will be streamed on the first Saturday immediately following the Festival.
-There will be an opportunity to chat with the 2019 Court, as well as the new 2021 Court on the final Sunday, so please stay tuned for more future announcements.
+The Festival’s Queen Program will be streamed on the first Saturday at 6:00 P.M.
+Meet the new 2021 Court to learn about their candidate journey and hopes for the year ahead on the final Sunday at 4:27 P.M.

 It has been ten years since Japan’s tragic earthquake and tsunami which devastated the Tohoku region.
 Since then, our Festival and countless community organizations have reached out in various ways to assist in the rebuilding of lives and communities in that area.
 This year, in a similar way with our community dealing with the pandemic, we honor the past, acknowledge the present, and look to the future with our Festival theme: Kizuna – Strength through Bonds of Community and Friendship.

 We are honored to be able to share the culture, tradition, and beauty of Japan with you!
 We are looking forward to seeing you in April!

 2021 Northern California Cherry Blossom Festival